Our story about what it’s like living in Italy amid Shelter in Place (aka lockdown) & quarantine conditions, due to the COVID-19 coronavirus.

 As you can see, it was a bit of a sad ghost down.
 Interesting how it’s also Friday the 13th.
 On any other day, you’d think its a prank.
 But, here in Italy, many are following the rules and staying home during this Covid-19 Coronavirus pandemic.
 On that note, some are asking us why we are still leaving our homes.
 First, we’re allowed to buy food.
 Second, we can go for a walk.
 Third, we are allowed to help out Andrea’s parents.
 Indeed, we are outside far less than usual.
 It’s a little like house arrest.
 But, we’ll get through it.

 After the market, and on the way home, we went to the pharmacy to pick up some supplies.
 Interestingly, today, we all had to sanitize our hands and wear gloves.
 As I said before, it sort of feels like the twilight zone.
-But, if it helps prevent the spread of Covid-19 Coronavirus, I don’t mind doing my part.
+But, if it helps prevent the spread of Covid-19 Coronavirus here in Italy, I don’t mind doing my part.
 All in all, we were out about 15 mins today.

 BBC Called for A Possible Interview!